 At MAITS, we have all been deeply saddened by the recent reports of abuse and exploitation of vulnerable people in the international press by people working in our sector that were supposed to helping them.
 Exploitation and abuse happens across every culture and in every sector and level of society and sadly the charity sector is no exception.
 Abuse at the hands of those entrusted with assisting and protecting others it is the ultimate betrayal of trust and break down in accountability to vulnerable people in need of assistance.

 The first principle of humanitarian action is the principle of “do no harm.”
 Exploitation and abuse is never acceptable.
-MAITS has a zero tolerance policy of any kind of gross misconduct and as the CEO of MAITS, I want to reassure all those we work with that we take any reports of improper behaviour extremely seriously.
+MAITS has a zero tolerance policy of any kind of gross misconduct and we want to reassure all those we work with that we take any reports of improper behaviour extremely seriously.

 The fact that these cases from our sector have come to light, has increased awareness of the risks and the need to make sure they do not happen again.
 We recognise that as a charity working with some of the most vulnerable people in the world, we have a responsibility to ensure that we protect those who we work to serve and ensure that we do everything we can to keep them safe from abuse and exploitation.
 This includes people with disabilities, but also the carers and professionals that we train and those working in the organisations we visit to provide training.

 Those with disabilities are particularly vulnerable to sexual abuse.
 A review on the prevalence and risk of violence against children with disabilities, published in July 2012 in the Lancet showed that children with disabilities were 2.9 times more likely than their non-disabled peers to be sexually abused.

 MAITS is strongly committed to keeping all our beneficiary groups safe and upholding their rights to be treated with dignity and respect at all times.
 We are doing this in the following ways: